-The remaining units are elective and drawn from other courses offered by the School of Critical Studies, or can be fulfilled through Advanced Placement credits and liberal arts/general education transfer credits from other accredited colleges and universities.
-To successfully complete the 46 units, it is expected that after the first year, the student will need to take an average of three Critical Studies courses per semester.
+The remaining units are elective and drawn from other courses offered by the School of Critical Studies, or can be fulfilled through Advanced Placement credits and liberal arts/general education transfer credits from other regionally accredited colleges and universities.
+To successfully complete the 46 units, it is expected that after the first year, the student will need to take an average of three Critical Studies courses per semester (or 6 units).

 Critical Studies Minor

-Students who have completed their Foundation, Writing Arts, and Breadth requirements have the option of obtaining a Minor in Critical Studies in one of the following four categories: Creative Writing, Humanities, Social Science, Cultural Studies or Science & Math.
-Students are required to take 18 units from their designated area of concentration.
+Students who have completed their Foundation, Writing Arts, and Core Curriculum requirements have the option of obtaining a Minor in Critical Studies in one of the following four categories: Creative Writing, Humanities, Social Science, Cultural Studies or Science & Math.
+Students are required to take 18 units from their designated area of concentration (12 of which must be completed at CalArts).
 Students are not required to take additional units to obtain the Minor in Critical Studies; rather students would focus existing unit requirements (46 total) in a specific curriculum area.
 Students who are interested should make arrangements with the Critical Studies office.

 The Critical Studies core curriculum endeavors to promote writing and critical reflection as integral to creative production at every level and in all the Schools at CalArts.
 With this aim in mind, Critical Studies faculty participate in students' mid-residency reviews in order to get a direct sense of how its curriculum has impacted upon students' progress in their chosen metier.
 The curriculum is constantly under review and we continually seek to improve existing courses or to fill gaps in our offerings which come to light as a result of student demand, new intellectual currents or developments in the worlds of politics, science, culture and art.
 If Critical Studies must face the constant challenge of adapting its curriculum to the changing composition, expectations and needs of the Institute population, one mark of our success in so doing is that many CalArts students—we believe the majority—now regard Critical Studies as an essential and intrinsic component of their education as artmakers.